 - 2 tablespoons flax meal

-- 2 cups fresh (or frozen) strawberries, diced
+- 2 cups strawberries, fresh or frozen , diced

-1. Preheat the oven to 350'.
-Grease a 9x5x3" loaf pan and run a strip parchment paper widthwise along the bottom and up the long sides of the pan, leaving enough paper to overhang.
+- Grease a 9x5x3 inch (22x13x8 cm) loaf pan and run a strip parchment paper widthwise along the bottom and up the long sides of the pan, leaving enough paper to overhang.
 Set aside.